ttworkshops/TownPlanning/README.md

 * A group to work within (we will help organise that)
 * A name for your group!
 Decided by its members

-The group challenge takes things to the next level.
+The group challenge emphasises organisation and collaboration.
 Using the individual challenge map specification as a starting point, we now want new features.

 * One 30x30 quadrant of the map should be left unchanged